ym001/distancia/docs/vectorDistance.rst

 #. `Euclidean`_
    The straight-line distance between two points in Euclidean space.
+#. `Minkowski`_
+   The Minkowski distance is a generalized metric for measuring the distance between two points in a normed vector space.
 #. `Manhattan`_
    The sum of absolute differences between vector components, also known as L1 norm.
 #. `Chebyshev`_